polkadot-js/common/packages/util/docs/u8a.md

 - [u8aToBuffer](#u8atobuffer) Creates a Buffer object from a hex string.
 - [u8aToHex](#u8atohex) Creates a hex string from a Uint8Array object.
 - [u8aToString](#u8atostring) Creates a string from a Uint8Array object.
+- [u8aToU8a](#u8atou8a) Creates a Uint8Array value from a Uint8Array bignumber or hex input.
 - [u8aToUtf8](#u8atoutf8) Creates a utf-8 string from a Uint8Array object.

 ## u8aConcat